LCC-CIT/CIS195-CourseMaterials/Labs/Lab06/Lab6Instructions_8wk.md

 - Use FileZilla to upload the folders containing your web site to citstudent.
   - Do <u>not</u> zip the files.
   - Since both parts 1 and 2 are in the same web site, you can just upload that one web site.
-- Record the URL (web address) of your home page so that you can enter it in the text area on Moodle.
+- Record the URL (web address) of your home page so that you can enter it in the text area on Canvas.
   Hint: remember that *public_html* is <u>not</u> part of the URL.

-#### Submitting to Moodle
+#### Submitting to Canvas

 - Zip the web site (both parts 1 and 2 are in one web site).

-- Upload the zip file to Moodle.
+- Upload the zip file to Canvas.

-- Enter the URL (web address) of your site's home page in the "Online Text" box for this assignment on  Moodle.
+- Enter the URL (web address) of your site's home page in the "Online Text" box for this assignment on  Canvas.
 This is important; without this, I won't be able to find your web page on the internet.

 ## Assessment